-If you are looking to explore even further, just 5km south of Aviemore sits Loch an Eilein, a small freshwater loch in Cairngorms National Park – a popular spot for many visitors surrounded by lots of walking trails.
+If you are looking to explore even further 5km south of Aviemore sits Loch an Eilein, a small freshwater loch in Cairngorms National Park – a popular spot for many visitors surrounded by lots of walking trails.

-If you get a little restless on the beach why not try heading to Chesil beach for fossil hunting, Corfe Castle, aquariums in Bournemouth, Weymouth or Lyme Regis, Monkey world or head to one of the beautiful National Trust properties.
+If you get a little restless on the beach why not try heading to Chesil beach for fossil hunting, Corfe Castle, Monkey world, aquariums in Bournemouth, Weymouth or Lyme Regis, or you could head to one of the beautiful National Trust properties.

 There’s plenty to keep you occupied in Dorset.

 Cornwall will forever be a favourite UK holiday destination, with rolling hills and beautiful beaches, there is very little not to like.
 With attractions such as Land’s End, Minack open-air theatre, St Michael’s Mount and of course, the Eden Project, one of the most visited tourist attractions in the UK!

 Hayle is a popular destination, with its miles of sandy beaches.
 Here there are surfing lessons for older children and adults alike, while the little ones can explore in shallower water and do some rock pooling.
 And let’s not forget the true reason everyone loves Cornwall, the cream teas, pasties, and ice cream.

 Devon will spoil you for choice.
 In the north of the county you’ll find the stunning beaches of Woolacombe and Ilfracombe, as well as the cobbled streets of Clovelly.
 You will also find the beauty of Exmoor here as well, giving you endless ways to explore.